 ALERT!: Alert warns of local or national emergencies.
 When an alert announcement comes on the current radio station, ALERT! will appear on the display.
-You will hear the announcement, even if the volume is muted or a CD is playing.
+You will hear the announcement, even if the volume is low or a CD is playing.
 If a CD is playing, play will stop during the announcement.
-You will not be able to turn off alert announcements.
+Alert announcements cannot be turned off.